AGRINFO AGRINFO logo

 Background

-For further information on recent non-renewals and withdrawal of substances, see Latest pesticide non-renewals, withdrawals and restrictions.
+For further information on recent non-renewals and withdrawal of substances, see Latest pesticide non-renewals, withdrawals, restrictions, and non-approvals (2025)

 Resources